prabinpebam/figma-liquid-glass/README.md

 ### WebGL Shaders
 The plugin uses custom WebGL fragment shaders to achieve:
-- **Signed Distance Functions (SDF)** for precise shape calculations
+- **Signed Distance Functions (SDF)** for precise shape calculations.
-- **Multi-sample blur** for frosting effects
+- **Multi-sample blur** for frosting effects.
-- **Chromatic aberration** with separate RGB channel distortion
+- **Chromatic aberration** with separate RGB channel distortion.
-- **Real-time refraction** based on distance from shape edges
+- **Real-time refraction** based on distance from shape edges.

 ### Performance
-- **Automatic mode** provides real-time updates as you move/resize shapes
+- **Live editing mode** provides real-time updates as you move, resize, or adjust sliders.
-- **Optimized rendering** with efficient WebGL texture handling
+- **Optimized rendering** with efficient WebGL texture handling.
-- **Smart caching** to avoid unnecessary recalculations
+- **Smart caching** of element bounds to avoid unnecessary recalculations.

 ## Browser Compatibility
 - Requires WebGL support (available in all modern browsers)
-- Tested on Chrome, Firefox, Safari, and Figma desktop app
+- Tested on Chrome, Firefox, Safari, and Figma desktop app.

 ## Contributing
 If you would like to contribute to the project, please fork the repository and submit a pull request with your changes.

 ## License
 This project is licensed under the MIT License.
-See the LICENSE file for details.
+Authored by Prabin Pebam.